Do the children actually go outside in all weather? When is it too hot or too cold?

 Having smaller child/teacher ratios, our teachers are able to work with families to provide detailed attention towards food allergies/restrictions so we can ensure safety for all ERS children.
 We welcome supplemental foods and beverages provided from home for those who have allergies or food restrictions.
 We also work closely with our food providers to ensure whole-food ingredients in all things we serve, as we do not promote foods that have ‘extra ingredients’ like fillers, sweeteners, and preservatives to name a few.
-Upon request, we can provide and ingredient list to families to ensure specific needs are met.
+Upon request, we can provide an ingredient list to families to ensure specific needs are met.
 For those who do not have allergies or restrictions, we prefer children to work towards positive relationships with food and not bring any supplements— even for those picky eaters.
-We like the idea of all of the children learning together and experience a bit of positive peer pressure to try new foods!
+We like the idea of all of the children learning together and experiencing a bit of positive peer pressure to try new foods!

 How is the school calendar created?

-How do I know what my child is working on at school everyday?
+How do I know what my child is working on at school every day?
 How can I be a part of the process and conversation?

 How much are parents involved on school projects and events?